artsandideas/local-creativity/README.md

-Local Market
+Local Creativity
 ============

-Local Market is an open source app powered by Meteor and made by [Percolate Studio](http://percolatestudio.com).
-In this example app we explore intermediate techniques:
+Local Creativity is a modification of an open source Local Market app powered by Meteor and made by [Percolate Studio](http://percolatestudio.com).
+This extension of Local Market was modified by Arts &amp; Ideas studio:

   - Using a sample database to generate lists and items
   - Integrating OAUTH with Meteor's accounts-ui package